 FULTON – In a surprise move during the Nov.
-13 Fulton City Council meeting, Police Chief Nick Neblung announced he is in interview talks with another agency.
+13 Fulton City Council meeting, Police Chief Nick Neblung announced that he is in interview talks with another agency.

-Neblung cited four years of stressed duties, lack of personnel at the agency and a concern for his health as reasons for leaving.
+Neblung cited four years of stressed duties, a lack of personnel at the agency and a concern for his health as reasons for leaving.

 Sgt.
 Dwayne Hamilton was recommended as interim police chief if Neblung leaves.